deepaksharma1992/Pneumonia-Detector/README.md

 # Pneumonia-Detector
-This is 4th week prediction of siraj make money with AI course.
+This is 4th week assignment of siraj make money with AI course.